pdr/django-responsive-admin/README.md

     # Default is 1060, use 0 for full-width.
     RESPONSIVE_ADMIN_CONTAINER_MAX_WIDTH = 1280

+If you have models with lots of fields and don't like scrolling:

+	RESPONSIVE_ADMIN_FIXED_SUBMIT_LINE = True

 Please feel free to send bug reports or pull-requests.
 Next release I will be adding a simple way to build a menu.